 Most of the stationary displays are ones our exhibitors have brought in to display.
 The variety can vary from year to year.
 We always look forward to seeing what comes in.
 Go to exhibitor information page to learn more.

 Look all you want, that’s what it’s all there for.
 We ask that you do not touch or sit on any of the displays without the owner or operator's permission.
 If the owner is onsite, please contact them if you would like to get a closer look or to ask them any questions.

 Don’t forget to walk through the buildings and tents.
 There are many smaller display items inside that are very interesting to check out.

 You will notice many of our club members in blue shirts around the show.
 We are just as excited to be here as you are and our goal is make sure your experience a great one.
-If there is anything at you need do not hesitate to ask and we will make every effort to help you out.
+If there is anything that you need do not hesitate to ask and we will make every effort to help you out.

 You won’t need to bring very much to enjoy the show.
 Make sure you dress appropriately for the weather as it can get very hot in the middle of July.
 Stay well hydrated to avoid heat related issues.

 We do not have an ATM onsite yet so please bring cash.
 Most vendors at the show do not accept credit cards.

 We have approximately 17 food stands to suit almost every appetite.
 There are indoor and outdoor seating areas for you to sit down and enjoy a full meal or a tasty snack.

 The flea marketers never disappoint.
 There are so many great items available for sale.
 There are books, toys, new stuff, old stuff, pieces and parts, tools, complete running equipment, hand crafted items, and more.
 It’s impossible to list it all.